ExpReS-VLA: Specializing Vision-Language-Action Models Through Experience Replay and Retrieval: Conclusion

 \section{Conclusion}

 We presented \methodAbbr{}, a framework that reconciles the fundamental tension between broad VLA generalization and specialized deployment performance.
-Our key observation is that catastrophic forgetting is not an inherent limitation of neural adaptation—it's an artifact of poor memory management.
+Our key observation is that catastrophic forgetting is not an inherent limitation of neural adaptation, but rather an artifact of poor memory management.
 By maintaining frozen vision encoders and compressed experience buffers, \methodAbbr{} makes forgetting architecturally impossible while enabling rapid specialization.
 The success of retrieval-augmented training demonstrates that robots don't need massive datasets for adaptation; they need smart reuse of relevant past experiences.
 Most importantly, our results show that learning from failures through contrastive objectives transforms inevitable mistakes from wasted attempts into valuable training signals.

-\textbf{Limitations.} \methodAbbr{} requires manual success labeling for physical robots, limiting fully autonomous deployment.
+\textbf{Limitations.} \methodAbbr{} requires manual success labeling for physical robots, limiting fully autonomous deployment; future work could address this through learned binary classifiers on the frozen embeddings, VLA confidence-based self-labeling, or force/torque sensor heuristics.
+Storing compressed embeddings rather than raw images couples the replay buffer to the frozen encoder.
+If the encoder is replaced during architecture migration, stored embeddings become incompatible, though the low data requirements (12 demonstrations) make re-collection feasible and lightweight projection layers offer an alternative.
 Our experiments focus on a single embodiment (7-DOF arm) in static environments; cross-embodiment transfer remains unexplored.
-The fixed-capacity buffers may not scale to long-term deployment spanning months, and THCL occasionally increases sensitivity to visual artifacts, suggesting task-specific tuning may be beneficial.
+The fixed-capacity buffers may not scale to long-term deployment spanning months, and THCL occasionally increases sensitivity to visual artifacts.
+Additionally, \methodAbbr{} inherits OpenVLA's open-loop control paradigm, limiting applicability to dynamic tasks; a natural extension is a receding-horizon approach that re-queries the retrieval buffer every 3-5 action steps, or pairing \methodAbbr{} as a high-level planner with a closed-loop low-level controller.
 Future work should address automatic success detection, cross-embodiment transfer, and dynamic buffer management for lifelong learning scenarios.